sproutspace/sproutspace.github.io/README.md

 - `index.md`: Project overview and team background
 - `team-contract.md`: Collaboration and scope agreement
 - `images/`: UI mockups and concept visuals
-- `v2-dev/`: Source code and assets for the Vite-based working prototype

 ---